ShaunaGordon/nerdpress-base/README.md

-# Nerdpress Minimal, an Octopress theme
+# Nerdpress Base, an Octopress theme

 This is the first, and most minimal, in what I plan to be a series of similar themes.
 The idea will be to make this theme a clean, minimal one, with minimal graphics and effects.
 It could be a good base theme to run with, or used on its own.
+This is the very base theme that the rest of the Nerdpress themes are based on.

 ## Why "Nerdpress"?